 Admission to ICU

-The results will be announced by ICU in early March, 2018.
+The results will be announced by ICU in February 2021.
 Immediately after acceptance, the scholarship recipients will commit to study at ICU.

 - Short essay (400-500 words)

-- Copy of transcript (last 3 years of secondary school)
+- Copy of transcript (at least the last 3 years of secondary school)